 “If you promote something like the Pit, that can scare enough people without the use of tech,” Mairin reminded her.
 “And Gall has always been sadistic.”

 Lapis knew that, too acutely.

 Caitria studied her.
-“Patch was very insistent, about who to trust at the Jiy House,” she said.
+“Patch was very insistent about whom to trust at the Jiy House,” she said.
 “You, of course.”

 Lapis raised an eyebrow.
 “Of course?”

 She had no idea how to respond to that.
-He was her light and her rock, and to hear he might reciprocate that . . .
+He was her light and her rock, and to hear him reciprocate that . . .

 Lapis sighed at the truth to that.
 “Selda’s a wonderful cook and a kind person, but he’s right—she will gossip about anything and everything, even if she shouldn’t.”
 Before Sherridan retrieved her for this little expedition, she and Whitley practiced serving at elite tables while listening to the woman speculate about the Blue Council’s arrival and what it meant for Baldur—and she did not pause once to ponder whether she should prattle on about it with them.

 “And that’s it.
 The Jiy House has thousands of rebels that look to it for protection, missions and support, but he only named three we could trust completely.
 He mentioned a few others that could provide limited assistance, depending on what we required, but for most matters he told us to only trust you three.
 And . . .”
 She glanced at Caitria.
 “You know Faelan, don’t you.”